MicrosoftDocs/webview2-winrt-reference/1-0-2470-prerelease/winrt/corewebview2.md

 [OpenTaskManagerWindow](#opentaskmanagerwindow) | Opens the Browser Task Manager view as a new window in the foreground.
 [PostSharedBufferToScript](#postsharedbuffertoscript) | Share a shared buffer object with script of the main frame in the WebView.
 [PostWebMessageAsJson](#postwebmessageasjson) | Posts the specified `webMessageAsJson` to the top level document in this WebView.
-[PostWebMessageAsJsonWithAdditionalObjects](#postwebmessageasjsonwithadditionalobjects) | Same as <see cref="CoreWebView2.PostWebMessageAsJson">, but also has support for posting DOM objects to page content.
+[PostWebMessageAsJsonWithAdditionalObjects](#postwebmessageasjsonwithadditionalobjects) | Same as [CoreWebView2.PostWebMessageAsJson](#postwebmessageasjson), but also has support for posting DOM objects to page content.
 [PostWebMessageAsString](#postwebmessageasstring) | Posts a message that is a simple string rather than a JSON string representation of a JavaScript object.
 [PrintAsync](#printasync) | Print the current web page asynchronously to the specified printer with the provided settings.
 [PrintToPdfAsync](#printtopdfasync) | Print the current page to PDF asynchronously with the provided settings.